inkcontent/dev-manual/docs/_sources/api/ui/create.rst.txt

         ],
       };

-      const sidebarObject = await INKAPI.uiCreate(sidebarConfigs);
+      const sidebarObject = await UI.create(sidebarConfigs);

       /*
-        uiCreate API returns an object containing data and methods for the created components.
+        create API returns an object containing data and methods for the created components.
 We calls it shadow object. for eg.
         For Sidebar component, the shadow object will have functions to change its title, toggle the loading state of sidebar, etc.
       */